 The fuse panel is located on the under side of the deck beneath the dash pod.
 Fuses protect the circuit by limiting the amount of current which can flow.
-If a fuse should "blow", it is usually an indication of a problem, consult your Correct Craft Dealer.
+If a fuse should "blow", it is usually an indication of a problem.
+Consult your Nautique dealer.
 Replace a blown fuse with an identical replacement.